Occlusal Splint Appliance Therapy

 Tooth reshaping is best used where subtle changes are required and are commonly used to alter the length, shape, or position of your teeth.
 In certain circumstances, dental contouring can serve as a substitute for orthodontic treatments.

 A healthy bite (or occlusion) is a working harmony between your jaw (temporomandibular joint – TMJ) and your teeth.
 The jaw must move correctly and the teeth must align correctly when it does.
 If either are out of sync—the jaw does not move correctly, or the teeth do not meet correctly—that harmony is disrupted and pain and discomfort result.

 The process of restoring a healthy and correct bite begins with assessing and (if needed) correcting jaw function.
 This involves the use of orthotics and various other advanced technologies to scientifically determine the anatomically correct function for your particular facial structure.

-Once correct jaw motion is established, the position and shaping of the teeth is corrected to create a bite that is effortless, tension free and most important, pain free.
+Once correct jaw motion is established, the position and shaping of the teeth are corrected to create a bite that is effortless, tension free and most important, pain-free.

 In certain cases of TMJ / TMD where persistent jaw discomfort exists, full mouth reconstructive dentistry can be what’s called for.

 The process begins with assessing and (if needed) correcting jaw structure and function.
 This involves the use of various advanced technologies and orthotics to scientifically determine anatomically correct jaw function for your particular facial structure.